 Solid-state emitters (like color centers in diamond and silicon carbide and rare-earth ions doped in crystals) can have transitions coupling to both microwave and optical fields.
-They provide an attractive platform for implementing transducers owing to the possibility of integration with superconducting quantum systems \cite{zhuCoherentCouplingSuperconducting2011, doldHighCooperativityCouplingRareEarth2019} and scalability afforded by rapidly developing nano-fabrication techniques. \cite{doryInversedesignedDiamondPhotonics2019, lukin4HsiliconcarbideoninsulatorIntegratedQuantum2020, wanLargescaleIntegrationArtificial2020} However, single defects are often only weakly coupled to the microwave and optical fields, leading to low transduction efficiencies.
-An approach to overcoming the limitation imposed by such weak couplings is to use ensembles of such emitters coupling to the same microwave and optical channels — the coupling strength is then enhanced by a factor of the number of emitters as a consequence of formation of a collective superradiant state of the emitters. \cite{dickeCoherenceSpontaneousRadiation1954, grossSuperradianceEssayTheory1982, trivediPhotonBlockadeWeakly2019,duanLongdistanceQuantumCommunication2001a, gonzalez-tudelaDeterministicGenerationArbitrary2015, paulischQuantumMetrologyOnedimensional2019}
+They provide an attractive platform for implementing transducers owing to the possibility of integration with superconducting quantum systems \cite{zhuCoherentCouplingSuperconducting2011, doldHighCooperativityCouplingRareEarth2019} and scalability afforded by rapidly developing nano-fabrication techniques \cite{doryInversedesignedDiamondPhotonics2019, lukin4HsiliconcarbideoninsulatorIntegratedQuantum2020, wanLargescaleIntegrationArtificial2020}.
+However, single defects are often only weakly coupled to the microwave and optical fields, leading to low transduction efficiencies.
+An approach to overcoming this limitation is to use ensembles of such emitters coupling to the same microwave and optical channels — the coupling strength is then enhanced proportionally to the number of emitters as a consequence of the formation of a collective superradiant state of the emitters \cite{dickeCoherenceSpontaneousRadiation1954, grossSuperradianceEssayTheory1982, trivediPhotonBlockadeWeakly2019,duanLongdistanceQuantumCommunication2001a, gonzalez-tudelaDeterministicGenerationArbitrary2015, paulischQuantumMetrologyOnedimensional2019}.

 In practical devices, emitters do not have identical resonant frequencies \cite{evansNarrowLinewidthHomogeneousOptical2016, dibosAtomicSourceSingle2018a, zhongOpticallyAddressingSingle2018} — this inhomogeneous broadening in the resonant frequencies prohibits the formation of a collective superradiant state and lowers the transduction efficiencies.
-However, the temporal shape of the lasers driving the emitter ensembles can be experimentally tuned --- this opens up the possibility of using quantum control techniques to compensate for inhomogeneous broadening in the emitter ensemble.
-While quantum control techniques have traditionally been employed to control the state of closed and open quantum systems,\cite{dongQuantumControlTheory2010,kochControllingOpenQuantum2016} in this article we use a time-dependent scattering theory framework\cite{trivediFewphotonScatteringEmission2018} to enable design of quantum controls for single photon scattering and emission from such systems.
-For the emitter based transduction system, we pose the problem of compensating inhomogeneous broadening as a control problem with respect to the applied laser pulse and use a gradient-based optimization algorithm to demonstrate an order of magnitude improvement in the transduction efficiencies.
+However, the temporal shape of the lasers driving the emitter ensembles can be experimentally tuned --- this opens up the possibility of using quantum control techniques to compensate for inhomogeneous broadening in the emitter ensemble, restore superradiance, and improve transduction efficiencies.